 What To Do After Surgery

-Post-operation ALL patients will receive Post-Operative patient Information specific to their surgery.
-This sheet contains important details and informs them of the recommended post-operative care and details regarding follow-up appointments.
+After Surgery ALL patients will receive Post-Operative patient Information specific to their surgery.
+This contains important details and informs patients of the recommended post-operative care and details regarding follow-up appointments.

 You will most likely have sutures in your incision.
 Some sutures are dissolvable and will gradually disappear.
 If you have non-dissolving sutures or staples, Dr Briggs or his nurses will remove them 7-10 days post-operatively.